Updated on May 8, 2026

 - The myth: Once done, hair never returns.

-- The reality: The correct term is permanent reduction.
-Most clients enjoy long quieter periods with finer regrowth.
-Hormones and genetics can nudge new hairs later, so top ups are normal.
+- The reality: Clinics should talk about permanent reduction, not a promise of hair never returning.
+Most clients get long stretches of noticeably less, finer regrowth.
+Hormones and genetics can still trigger new hairs later, so top up sessions are a normal part of long term maintenance.
 We explain durability here: how long results last.

 05. IPL is the same as laser